Loading...

 This year, we evolve from defining our identity to demonstrating our power.
 Inspired by the boundary-breaking work of our keynote speaker, Dr. A.D.
 Carson, we are moving beyond just being “present”—we want you to be the authors of our own excellence.

+This event is open to all!
 Join us at the MOC Summit to own your voice, sharpen your vision, and help build a legacy rooted in accountability, creativity, and collective impact.

 Registration Fee